 The ubiquitous Icelandic sweater, or lopapeysa, which you can find in all the tourist shops, is a relatively new design, dating back to the 1940s.

 This type of sweater is knitted on circular knitting needles, so it is seamless.
 The sleeves are knit in a circle on five knitting needles until there are enough stitches to transfer them to a short circular needle.
 Most of the sweater is knitted like this.
 That means you never have to purl a stitch apart from the cuffs, the bottom and the collar.
 There you have to alternate between a knit and a purl stitch.
-The knitting goes a lot faster, and a seamless sweater is more comfortable and less bulky.
+The knitting goes much faster, and a seamless sweater is more comfortable and less bulky.
 Most Icelandic knitters prefer to knit on circular needles and often adapt foreign patterns to suit circular needles.

 The lopapeysa sweater as a cardigan